Pluvie/ser/README.md

     everyone to write beautiful, maintainable and performant software.
 This is pretty much what the [⚡️ION⚡️](https://github.com/Pluvie/ion) system strives for.
   2. There is plenty of opportunity to improve the performance of **Ser** on the above benchmarks, such as using SIMD instructions.
-However, tor the reason listed in the above point, we are more interested in keeping the code as it is, therefore we will not take this endeavour in the near future.
+However, for the reason listed in the above point, we are more interested in keeping the code as it is, therefore we will not take this endeavour in the near future.
 Still, at some point we might release a performance focused version of **Ser** just for the sake of it.